mmlacak/crochess/docs/source/libcc/ccparseutils.rst

         char const * step_end_an = NULL;
         // Note: both pointers must be set to NULL before iterating steps.

-        // ply_an, ply_end here are just zero-terminated strings, delimiting ply notation. while ( cc_iter_step( ply_an, ply_end, &step_start_an, &step_end_an ) ) {
+        // ply_an, ply_end here are just null-terminated strings, delimiting ply notation. while ( cc_iter_step( ply_an, ply_end, &step_start_an, &step_end_an ) ) {
             // Do stuff with found step, pointed by step_start_an and step_end_an ...
         }

     :param ply_an_str: Ply notation, point at the vert start;
-        zero-terminated, :term:`AN` string.
+        null-terminated, :term:`AN` string.
     :param ply_end: Ply notation, points at the end of the ply;
-        zero-terminated, :term:`AN` string.
+        null-terminated, :term:`AN` string.
     :param start__io: *Input/output*; start of a found ply.
     :param end__io: *Input/output*; end of a found ply.
     :returns: :c:data:`true` if successful, :c:data:`false` otherwise.